sudheeshkatkam/nlpclass-fall2013/site/assignments/a5maxent.md

-## Problem 2: Sentiment Analysis with a Maximum Entropy Model (20 points)
+## Problem 2: Sentiment Analysis with a MaxEnt Model (20 points)

 We will now attempt to improve our sentiment classifier by actually using training data.
 To accomplish this, I have provided you a few useful classes that wrap functionality in the [OpenNLP MaxEnt](http://opennlp.apache.org/) library:

+* `nlpclass.MaxEntModel`
+* `nlpclass.MaxEntModelTrainer`

+You **do not** need to implement these classes.
+They are already avilable to you through the nlpclass-fall2013 dependency.

+### MaxEntModel

 A `MaxEntModel` is a `Classifier` that can make label predictions from features.
-(It also has a method `saveToFile(modelFilename: String)` that can be used to persist the trained model to a file to be used later.
-The model can be restored from file using the `MaxEntModel.fromFile(modelFilename: String)`.)

 {% highlight scala %}
 class MaxEntModel extends Classifier[String, String, String] {